sprowell/cdr/README.md

 # Constructive Dialogue Rules

-Version 1.1
+Version 1.2

 ## Summary

 The _constructive dialogue rules_ mean that comments:

-1. Find common ground
+1. should, where possible, find common ground,
 2. must be relevant to the original post or to the specific topic under discussion,
-3. must refrain from personal attacks, and
+3. must refrain from personal attacks,
-4. should supply evidence or sources for any assertions.
+4. must supply evidence or sources for any assertions,
-5. admit when you are arguing from experience
+5. should admit when you are arguing from experience, and
-6. strong man an opinion you don't agree with
+6. should avoid straw man arguments.

 Comments that do not meet the rules are subject to deletion.